JAC-CS-Game-Programming-F25/project-brownies/README.md

 ## Game Over Screen
 ![Game Over Screen](./assets/images/gameOver.jpg)

-A classic arcade-style “GAME OVER” screen with the final score displayed beneath it.
-A pixel-style “Return to Menu” button is centered at the bottom.
+A classic arcade style “GAME OVER” screen with the final score displayed beneath it.
+A pixel style “Return to Menu” button is centered at the bottom.

+---

 ### 🎨 Assets